-If the module was cover compiled from the .beam file, i.e. using compile_beam/1 or compile_beam_directory/0,1, it is assumed that the source code can be found in the same directory as the .beam file, or in ../src relative to that directory.
-If no source code is found, , {error,no_source_code_found}} is returned.
+If the module was cover compiled from the .beam file, i.e. using compile_beam/1 or compile_beam_directory/0,1, it is assumed that the source code can be found in the same directory as the .beam file, in . ./src relative to that directory, or using the source path in Module:module_info(compile).
+When using the latter, two paths are examined: first the one constructed by joining . ./src and the tail of the compiled path below a trailing src component, then the compiled path itself.
+If no source code is found, {error,no_source_code_found} is returned.